ArenKDesai/Aren-s-Notes/graphics shaders.md

 This causes problems with creating light vectors.
 They need to be in the same coordinate system as the camera, which will see the light drawn correctly.

 ## Textures and Shaders
 Textures are a object with properties like the texture map, mip-map, and parameters.
 In GLSL, this is a `sampler2D` for 2D images.
-A `sampler2D`
+A `sampler2D` must be `uniform` since it cannot change during a computt